-- Termination of other Pharmacy Provider Agreements in which Provider or Pharmacies share common - Inclusion of Provider's and/or Pharmacy(ies) name in the applicable Sponsor and/or ESC's list of terminated Providers and whether such termination was for cause or without cause - Notifying ESC Sponsors, who may in turn notify the Members - Offset from any amounts owing to Provider or any amounts which the Provider may owe to ESC - Instill a blackout period in which the pharmacy owner shall not be allowed to register a pharmacy with ESC for a minimum period of one (1) year from the termination of the agreement - Instill a blackout period in which the pharmacy location, regardless of ownership, shall not be allowed to register with ESC for a minimum period of one (1) year from the termination of the agreement
+- Termination of other Pharmacy Provider Agreements in which Provider or Pharmacies share common ownership - Inclusion of Provider's and/or Pharmacy(ies) name in the applicable Sponsor and/or ESC's list of terminated Providers and whether such termination was for cause or without cause - Notifying ESC Sponsors of the termination, who may in turn notify the Members - Offset from any amounts owing to Provider and/or Pharmacies or any amounts which the Provider and/or Pharmacies may owe to ESC - Instill a blackout period in which the Pharmacy Personnel and Provider shall not be allowed to enrol a pharmacy with ESC for a minimum period of one (1) year from the termination of the agreement - Instill a blackout period in which the pharmacy location, regardless of ownership, shall not be allowed to enrol with ESC for a minimum period of one (1) year from the termination of the agreement

-Please note, Sponsors may not utilize Provider and/or all or any Pharmacies in a network for their respective Pharmacy Benefit Plans.
-Accordingly, without terminating the Pharmacy Provider Agreement, ESC may terminate a Provider (or any Pharmacy) from participating in any Sponsor's Pharmacy Benefit Plan in accordance with Sponsor's timing and at such Sponsor's discretion.
+Please note, Sponsors may choose to not utilize any given Provider and/or all or any Pharmacies in a network for their respective Pharmacy Benefit Plans.
+Accordingly, without terminating the Pharmacy Provider Agreement, ESC may terminate a Provider (or any Pharmacy) from participating in any Sponsor's Pharmacy Benefit Plan in accordance with Sponsor's timing

-4. REGISTRATION AND MODIFICATION TO PHARMACY PROVIDER INFORMATION
+4. ENROLMENT AND MODIFICATIONS TO PHARMACY PROVIDER INFORMATION

-4.1 Pharmacy Provider Registration Process
+4.1.
+Pharmacy Provider Enrolment Process

-To start the registration process and join the Express Scripts Canada's (ESC's) pharmacy provider network, or in the event of an or ownership change, Providers must complete the Provider Registration Declaration Form, available at express-scripts.ca/health-care-downloads-and-resources.
-ESC must be notified a minimum of twenty (20) business days in advance for any pharmacy openings or ownership changes by receiving a newly completed Provider Registration Declaration Form from a Provider.
+To start the enrolment process and join the ESC pharmacy provider network, or in the event of an ownership change, please visit the ESC Pharmacy Provider Website at https://provider.express-scripts.ca.
+Once enrolled, ESC must be notified a minimum of twenty (20) business days in advance of any pharmacy openings or ownership changes.
+Failure to give ESC adequate notice of openings and/or ownership changes with the required completed documentation may lead to delays in enrolment and/or pharmacies' ability to submit claims.